How to fill out the FAFSA if your parents are undocumented immigrants

 Is it dangerous to fill out the FAFSA if my parents are undocumented immigrants?

-Students whose parents are undocumented immigrants may be nervous to complete the FAFSA using their parents’ information.
-However, it is safe to apply; entering 000-00-0000 as your parents’ SSN signifies only that they don’t have a SSN, which can be true for a number of people living within and outside the U.S., undocumented or not.
-The application does not ask if they are undocumented.
+Students whose parents are undocumented immigrants may be nervous about completing the FAFSA using their parents’ information.
+However, it is safe to apply; entering 000-00-0000 as your parents’ SSN signifies only that they don’t have an SSN, which can be true for some people living within and outside the U.S., undocumented or not.
+The application does not ask if they are undocumented, and FAFSA information is confidential and will not be shared.